Embargo expired: 3/21/2013 5:00 PM EDT

 60 million people globally have chronic kidney disease.

-Newswise — Washington, DC (March 21, 2013) — The kidneys’ response to a particular hormone may affect kidney disease patients’ heart health and longevity, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
-The findings may help doctors as they monitor and treat patients with kidney disease.
+Newswise — Washington, DC (March 21, 2013) — Certain lifestyle factors—such as not smoking, getting regular physical activity, and avoiding a low body weight—may help prolong the lives of individuals with chronic kidney disease (CKD), according to a study appearing in an upcoming issue of the Clinical Journal of the American Society of Nephrology (CJASN).

 Disclosures: The authors reported no financial disclosures.